vmware/versatile-data-kit/CONTRIBUTING.md

 <!-- TODO: code coverage -->
 </p>

-# First Steps in Contributing
+# First Steps to Contributing

 We're happy you're here!
 Contributing to an open source project is a great way to build skills, make connections, and gain experience.